caggursoy/phdSideQuests/pug24Cal/README.md

 2. **Go to Settings**:

-   - Click on the gear icon in the top-right corner and select "Settings".
+   - Click on the gear icon in the top-right corner and select `Settings`.

 3. **Select Calendar to Export**:

-   - In the left sidebar, click on the name of the calendar you want to export under the "Settings for my calendars" section.
+   - In the left sidebar, click on `PuG24-Calendar` under the `Settings for my calendars` section.

 4. **Export Calendar**:
-   - Scroll down to the "Integrate calendar" section and click on "Export calendar".
+   - Click on `Export calendar` under the `Calendar settings` immedietaly below `Time zone` setting
    - This will download a ZIP file containing an `.ics` file of your calendar.

 ### Step 2: Create a New Calendar